MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/licensing.md

 ms.tgt_pltfrm: na
 ms.topic: conceptual
 ms.author: jswymer
-ms.date: 03/17/2022
+ms.date: 03/21/2022
 ---

 # Licensing in Dynamics 365 Business Central

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] licenses can only be purchased through CSP.
-Microsoft offers several types of paid licenses (users):
+Microsoft offers several types of paid licenses for business users:

 - Essential
 - Premium
 - Team Member
 - External Accountant

-Prospects and customers can also subscribe for an evaluation version by using self-service sign-up (also known as the viral trial).
+Prospects and customers can also subscribe for an evaluation version by using self-service sign-up, also known as the viral trial.
 This subscription comes with 10000 licenses, and partners can use such viral trials to let prospects explore [!INCLUDE [prod_short](../includes/prod_short.md)] using non-production companies.
 For more information, see [Preparing Demonstration Environments of [!INCLUDE[prod_long](../developer/includes/prod_long.md)]](../administration/demo-environment.md).

 [!INCLUDE [admin-license-trial](../includes/admin-license-trial.md)]

-[!include[prod_short](../developer/includes/prod_short.md)] doesn't use the classic [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] license files (*.flf).
+[!include[prod_short](../developer/includes/prod_short.md)] doesn't use the classic [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] license files (.flf).
 Instead, permissions are generated based on entitlements.

 We define license permissions (per object) in the **Entitlements** table.
 Entitlements are grouped in the **Entitlement Set** table, and then each entitlement set is associated with one of the four Azure Active Directory (Azure AD) service plans.